Master of Science (M.S.) Program in Clinical Psychology

 Graduate study in the helping professions rooted in psychology and the Catholic tradition.

 M.S.
 Clinical: Overview

-The IPS Master’s Program in Clinical Psychology will prepare you with the best empirical, scientific and clinical methods to fulfill your vocation to heal as a mental health professional and a leader in the field.
+The IPS Master of Science in Clinical Psychology Program will prepare you with the best empirical, scientific and clinical methods to fulfill your vocation to heal as a mental health professional and a leader in the field.

-There is some overlap in the M.S. curriculum with the first two years of the Psy.D. program.
+There are some similarities between the M.S.
+Clinical curriculum and the first two years of the Psy.D. program.
 Both adopt as their training model a modified version of the Practitioner-Scholar model, which is based upon guidelines developed by the National Council of Schools and Programs of Professional Psychology (NCSSP).
-(To see the curricula for these programs click here.)

-Nine core areas of knowledge, skills, and competencies serve as the foundation of the IPS program objectives and are embodied by the curricula:
+Six core goals serve as the foundation of the IPS program objectives and are embodied by the curricula:

 Contact us today to learn more about our Master’s Program in Clinical Psychology, and see if this is the program for you.